dfinity/ICRC/ICRCs/ICRC-22/ICRC-22.md

 * `created_at_time`: (ICP, ICRC-1, ICRC-2)
 * ...
 Accounts are always represented through the size-reduced textual encoding as specified in [the section](## Size-reduced-ICRC-1-textual-account-representation) below.
-// FIX complete the list, define the respective encoding
+// FIX complete the list, define the respective encoding, maybe restructure per method

 The `amount` should be provided as a nonnegative integer number.
 The amount represents the amount of tokens in the base unit used by the ledger, i.e., 4 ICP tokens would amount to 4 * 10^8 = 400000000 base units as managed by the ICP token ledger.
 It is strongly recommended to use scientific notation for the amount.
 Decimal representation can be combined with scientific representation, e.g., 4.042E8 ICP means a count of 404200000 base units as managed by the ICP ledger.
 As only integer numbers are allowed as amount, the exponent MUST be greater than or equal the decimal places of the number in scientific representation.